 None of the scholarships in the current program cover meals or per diem, so scholars will be required to either secure additional support or self-pay for those expenses.
 Additionally, the scholarship will not fund transportation costs for personal errands or entertainment during the Hearings.

-Scholarship recipients planning to register for and attend conference will receive a special registration rate of $550.
+Scholarship recipients planning to register for and attend conference will receive a special registration rate.

 Attendance and participation will be verified through on-site check-in and via verification that the scholar voted in the relevant hearings.
 Additionally, Code of Honor Scholars will be required to sign a scholarship acknowledgement and complete a professional ethics briefing.

 Architect Leaders, Emerging Leaders, Future Leaders, International, Small Town Leaders & Veteran Leader scholarships provide up to, but no greater than $2,000.
 These scholarships do not require a match.

 Match Scholarships provide up to, but no greater than $1,000.
 In addition, applicants must secure a pledge from their Chapter, Jurisdiction, or use personal funds to match the scholarship award on a 1 to 1 basis.
 For example, if the total eligible expenses total $1,800, the Chapter, Jurisdiction or the applicant must pledge to pay at least $900.

 Applications must be completed and submitted online.
 Please note that you cannot save your application data and return to it later.
 The applications must be completed in one session.
 (A worksheet is available below to provide you with the required information need to complete the application.)
 All required fields must be completed.
 Type “NA” or “none” if applicable.
 Once you have submitted the application you will receive a confirmation.

 Only one application is needed to apply for all eligible scholarships.